Cholinesterase inhibitor: Cholinesterase inhibitor toxicity

 Common side effects of one ChEI include insomnia, nausea and vomiting, accidental injury, headache, dizziness, bradycardia, hypotension, ecchymosis, and sleep disturbance.

 Binding affinity

 Acetylcholinesterase inhibitors

 Donepezil, phenserine, huperzine A, and BW284c51 are selective AChE inhibitors.

 Butyrylcholinesterase inhibitor

 Tetra (monoisopropyl) pyrophosphoramide (Iso-OMPA) and ethopropazine are selective BChE inhibitors.

 AChE and BChE inhibitor

-Paraoxon and rivastigmine are both acetylcholinesterase inhibitors and butyrylcholinesterase inhibitors.
+Paraoxon and rivastigmine are both acetylcholinesterase and butyrylcholinesterase inhibitors.

 In 2015, the United States Food and Drug Administration's Adverse Event Reporting System database compared rivastigmine to the other ChEI drugs donepezil and galantamine found that rivastigmine was associated with a higher frequency of reports of death as an adverse event.

 Acetylcholinesterase inhibitors and nicotinic receptor modulator

 Galantamine might be less well tolerated than donepezil and rivastigmine.

 Chemical weapons

 Assassination Attempt

 Cholinesterase inhibitors came to a public attention in 2020 when Russian opposition and dissent figure Alexei Navalny was treated in Berlin Charité hospital for poisoning by a Russian-made nerve agent which is known since 2019 as belonging to the Novichok agents subgroup of ChEI.